habibalkhabbaz/identity-documents/readme.md

 	}
 }
 ```
+> [!WARNING]
-> ⚠️ Please note that merging images might cause high memory usage, depending on the size of your images
+> Please note that merging images might cause high memory usage, depending on the size of your images

 If you wish to use the static `all()` method and merge the images, publish the package's config file and enable it in there.
 Note that changing the option in the config will __only__ apply to the `all()` method.
 Default config value:
 ```php